 “Canadian forward Janine Beckie joined City in August 2018 on a one-year deal from Sky Blue FC, having also represented Houston Dash and Texas Tech University.”

-One of the most exciting young talents, the 23-year-old - a dual-citizen of Canada and the US - spent her early life in Saskatchewan before moving to Colorado.
+One of the most exciting young talents, the 23-year-old - a dual-citizen of Canada and the US - born and raised in Colorado with her Canadian parents.
 During her time at University, she became the all-time leading goalscorer with a remarkable 57 career goals.

 Beckie would rewrite history once more on the international stage.
 After making her international debut for Canada's Under-20s, she was promoted to the senior squad and netted three goals at the 2016 Olympics in Rio, helping her country to a bronze medal.